“What does a content creator do?”

 Well, not really, but I fancy being called a writer.
 Hence, I have no qualms in accepting that tag.

-I assume though that you want more detailed advice on becoming a successful content creator.
-Don’t worry, the article got you covered.
+I assume though, that you want more detailed advice on becoming a successful content creator.
+Don’t worry, the article has got you covered.
 Let’s begin by answering the basic questions around content creation.